LandscapeGeoinformatics/LandscapeMetrics_and_TrendCalc/README.md

  ![](https://github.com/brunomontibeller/LandscapeMetrics_and_TrendCalc/blob/master/image.png)

 The metrics.csv files with year, ID and landscape metric values for each fishnet tile were the input for performing Mann-Kendall trend analysis.
-A R script used for to calculating the Mann Kendall trend and its significance can be found here (link).
+A R script used for to calculating the Mann Kendall trend and its significance can be found here (https://github.com/LandscapeGeoinformatics/LandscapeMetrics_and_TrendCalc/blob/master/mann_kendall_test.R).